What is an Information Document Request (IDR)?

-A summoned party who fails to comply with a summons may be subject to criminal prosecution, however, it is more likely that the IRS will simply begin a civil proceeding federal district court to enforce the summons pursuant to Internal Revenue Code Section 7604.
+A summoned party who fails to comply with a summons may be subject to criminal prosecution, however, it is more likely that the IRS will simply begin a civil proceeding in federal district court to enforce the summons pursuant to Internal Revenue Code Section 7604.

-Strangely, the IRS summons are not self-enforcing.
+Strangely, IRS summons are not self-enforcing.
 The Supreme Court has held that an IRS agent cannot compel the witnesses to appear, nor impose the sanctions for failing to appear.
 It is only once the District Court, after a hearing, has issued an order compelling the taxpayer to appear and she fails to do so, that the district court can impose sanctions on the taxpayer including fines, or even jail time, for contempt.

-Another bar to the enforcement of a summons is set forth in Internal Revenue Code Section 7602(d) which prevents the use of a summons where the IRS has already referred a criminal tax case to the Department of Justice.
+Another bar to the enforcement of a summons is set forth in Internal Revenue Code Section 7602(d) which prevents the use of a summons where the IRs has already referred a criminal tax case to the Department of Justice.
 The term "referral to the Department of Justice" is defined in some detail in the Internal Revenue Code and is limited to situations where: